 Michael is developing a strong financial remedies practice, covering the full range of applications including Schedule 1, TOLATA and all applications under the MCA 1973.

-He is currently being led by Charles Hale QC on a complex financial remedies case involving allegations of fraud and conspiracy.
+In 2014, he was led by Charles Hale QC in a long-running, complex financial remedies case involving allegations of fraud and conspiracy.

-Michael has been instructed on a number of cases involving the death of a child including:
+Michael has been instructed on a number of cases involving the death of a child:

 A (Death of a Baby), Re EWHC 2754 (Fam)